-For over a half century, the University of Connecticut School of Nursing has prepared professional nurses who have gone on to provide leadership at state, national and international levels.
+For three quarters of a century, the University of Connecticut School of Nursing has prepared professional nurses who have gone on to provide leadership at state, national and international levels.

 Hallmarks of the school’s development include the founding of the school (1942), the establishment of the master’s degree program (1971), and the establishment of the doctoral degree program (1994).

 The School of Nursing was the first public institution in Connecticut to offer a program leading to a bachelor’s degree in nursing, and in the fall of 1942, thirteen students were the first to be enrolled into the newly established UConn School of Nursing.

 70 Years of Nursing Excellence!

 A Phi Beta Kappa Wellesley College and Yale University School of Nursing graduate, Carolyn Ladd Widmer, served as the school’s first dean from 1942 to 1967.
 Prior to her arrival at UConn, she was the founding director of the School of Nursing at the American University of Beirut.
 Within her time as dean, UConn was rated in the top 25% of the nation’s schools of nursing by the 1949 survey performed by the National Committee for the Improvement of Nursing Services.

 The faculty appointment of the first-full time instructor, Miss Josephine A. Dolan, in 1944, was of great importance.
 Dolan’s later revision to the Goodnow’s History of Nursing appeared in 1953, and became Dolan’s History of Nursing, and later known as Nursing in Society.
 She was a national authority on the history of nursing and her revisions earned her two honorary doctorates, as well as the Connecticut Nurses’ Association establishment of an award in her honor for outstanding contributions to nursing education.